plomino/PlominoDoc/docs/about.rst

 - to **Remix**: to adapt the work

-Under the following conditions:
+under the following conditions:

 - **Attribution**.
 You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).

 - **Non commercial**.
 You may not use this work for commercial purposes.